oicleevan/the-deeps/README.md

 ### release files

-You can download the binary file for your respective operating system from [the release section](https://github.com/oicleevan/the-deeps/releases/).
+You can download the binary file for your respective operating system from [the release tags section](https://gitlab.com/oicleevan/the-deeps/-/tags/).
 Make it executable with `chmod +x ./adventure_{your os}`.

 You can then launch it from a terminal with `./adventure_{your os}`.
 (Pre-release candidates do not include a binary, you must compile from source.)